oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     12;bacteria_4883.jpeg;https://objectstorage.../val_PNEUMONIA_person1952_bacteria_4883.jpeg
     ```

+    Instead of csv file, you can also use xlsx file format.

 3. Step 3: Create a new data flow

     Start creating a new data flow.

     ![](./images/lab4_253.png =30%x*)

-4. Step 4: Add Data by Creating a new dataset
+4. Step 4: Add Data by creating a new dataset

     By now, you haven't uploaded either of *bucket.csv* of *images.csv* files to dataset storage.
 Click **Create Dataset**.